flavieq88/fullstack_course/submissions/part0/part0exercise6.md

-0.6: New not in Single page app diagram
+0.6: New note in Single page app diagram

 This is my sequence diagram for when a new note is submitted on the page https://studies.cs.helsinki.fi/exampleapp/spa :